blacklanternsecurity/bbot/docs/scanning/configuration.md

 ## Configuration Files

-BBOT loads its config from the following files, in this order:
+BBOT loads its config from the following files, in this order (last one loaded == highest priority):

-- `~/.config/bbot/bbot.yml`     <-- Use this one as your main config
+- `~/.config/bbot/bbot.yml`  <-- Global BBOT config
-- `~/.config/bbot/secrets.yml`  <-- Use this one for sensitive stuff like API keys
+- presets (`-p`)             <-- Presets are good for scan-specific settings
-- command line (`--config`)     <-- Use this to specify a custom config file or override individual config options
+- command line (`-c`)        <-- CLI overrides everything

-These config files will be automatically created for you when you first run BBOT.
+`bbot.yml` will be automatically created for you when you first run BBOT.

 ## YAML Config vs Command Line